suth/video-thumbnails/readme.txt

 1. The Video Thumbnail meta box on the Edit Post page

 == Changelog ==

+= 1.8.2 =
+* Fixes issue where some servers were unable to download thumbnails from YouTube
+* Fixes possible issue setting new thumbnail as featured image

+= 1.8.1 =
+* Plugin now scans posts added using XML-RPC which makes posting videos from iOS or other apps work smoothly

+= 1.8 =
+* Added support for custom fields via a new setting
+* Added support for YouTube's privacy-enhanced domain (youtube-nocookie.com)
+* Fixed image duplication bug
+* Now more consistent with [WordPress Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards) (thanks [Daedalon](http://wordpress.org/support/profile/daedalon))

 = 1.7.7 =
 * Better cURL error handling